full-path/ridesheet/src/getting-started.md

 - Software updates to access new features and security patches
 - Budgeting for technical support and assistance as needed

 With careful planning and attention to detail, RideSheet can streamline your DRT service management, making operations more efficient and organized.
-Let's get started!